Employee Handbook, United States Based Employees

 Job Postings, Transfers, and Promotions

-It is NYIT's policy to promote from within when and where possible.
-Requisition authorizations (RAs) for open positions are posted on the NYIT website, when and where appropriate.
+It is New York Tech's policy to promote from within when and where possible.
+Open positions are posted on the New York Tech website, when and where appropriate.
 Employees in good standing are encouraged to apply for open positions and should contact Human Resources for additional information.
 Transfers and promotions require final review and approval by the employee's vice president, the Office of Financial Affairs, the Office of Human Resources, and the president.

 Performance Problems and Corrective Action/Employment at Will